 Contact your local Borough councillor and let them know what you think.
 For Dumbleton Parish, the Borough Councillors are:

-On matters to be decided by the Development Control Committee, read the officer’s report to Committee.
+On matters to be decided by the Development Control Committee, read the officer’s report to the Committee.
 Ask for any mistakes to be corrected before a decision is taken.

 You may attend the Committee meeting and may speak for or against a proposal